-No wonder the area has historically been a popular spot for the rich and famous, with residents past and present including Sir Alec Guinness, John Inman, Nancy Mitford, Joan Collins, Paul Weller of The Jam, Jennifer Saunders, Kate Moss and many others.
+It is no wonder why this area has historically been a popular spot for the rich and famous, with residents past and present including Sir Alec Guinness, John Inman, Nancy Mitford, Joan Collins, Paul Weller of The Jam, Jennifer Saunders, Kate Moss and many others.

-Those looking for outdoor space will find Paddington Recreation Ground nearby, while the canals of Little Venice are always a welcome escape from the hustle and bustle of London life.
+Those looking for outdoor space will find Paddington Recreation Ground nearby, while the canals of Little Venice offer a tranquil refuge from the hustle and bustle of London life.
 Transport links are also second to none, with a range of tube, train and bus services to choose from, providing extremely quick commuting times to central London and other areas.

-Whether you are looking for your next house or perhaps flats to rent, Maida Vale has a wide range of quality housing stock including grand stucco-fronted villas and Edwardian red brick mansion blocks with attractive communal gardens.
+Maida Vale has a wide range of quality homes and flats to choose from, including grand stucco-fronted villas and Edwardian red brick mansion blocks with attractive communal gardens.
 The streets around Randolph Avenue down to Elgin Avenue have become a designated conservation area to protect the beautiful period buildings they contain.
-For a more romantic and unconventional choice of home, head to Little Venice and snap up one of the rarely available houseboats that line the Grand Union or Regent’s Canal, or simply gaze at them from the window of one of the fabulous period townhouses that overlook these peaceful waterways.
+For a more romantic and unconventional choice of home, Little Venice offers the potential opportunity to secure one of the rarely available canal houseboats.

-Extensive sports facilities can be found at the popular Paddington Recreation Ground, Maida Vale’s main park, including a football/hockey pitch, trim trail, nature trail, rounder’s pitch and more, whilst the peaceful waterways of Little Venice are perfect for an afternoon stroll.
+Living in Maida Vale provides convenient access to parks and other outdoor lifestyle activities, as well as for those with young children.
+Extensive sports facilities can be found at the popular Paddington Recreation Ground (Maida Vale’s main park) including a football/hockey pitch, trim trail, nature trail, rounders pitch and more, whilst the peaceful waterways of Little Venice are perfect for a relaxing afternoon stroll.

-The Maida Vale/Little Venice area is well-served by a choice of London Underground Stations including Warwick Avenue, Maida Vale and Kilburn Park, all on the Bakerloo Line (Zone 2).
-Commuting times are quick; for example the journey from Maida Vale to Oxford Circus takes just 12 minutes.
+The Maida Vale/Little Venice area is well-served by a choice of London Underground Stations including Warwick Avenue, Maida Vale and Kilburn Park, all of which reside on the Bakerloo Line (Zone 2).
+Commuting times are quick; for example, the journey from Maida Vale to Oxford Circus takes just 12 minutes.